-measure of educational attainment11 and find that, like the contemporary income measures, it might account completely for the effect of childhood educational investments, which are no longer significant.
-However, parental family income remains important at least until both contemporary income and education are included (column 7).12
+Higher eventual educational attainment is a natural, causally-proximate outcome of extra effort and investment in childhood education.
+Below we find that it is the most likely channel through which benefits to income and well-being are flowing.
+In columns (6) and (7) we include a measure of educational attainment9 and find that, like the contemporary income measures, it might account completely for the effect of childhood educational investments, which are no longer significant.
+However, parental family income remains important at least until both contemporary income and education are included (column 7).10

 To further test the apparent role of adult income or adult education levels in mediating the positive influence of childhood education investments on adult SWL, columns (8)-(9) and (10)-(11) show estimates of adult respondents' own income and education level, respectively, based on their circumstances in childhood.
-These results do not provide strong evidence for an effect of private educational investments on the future income of students, though they also cannot rule out a \sim 3% rise in income for each \sim W 10k spent per month.
+These results do not provide strong evidence for an effect of private educational investments on the future income of students, though they also cannot rule out a $\sim 3\%$ rise in income for each $\sim \$10$ k spent per month.
 A stronger relationship is estimated for the final educational outcomes of children.

 Taken together, the estimates show, somewhat intuitively, that well-being is correlated with parental investments in private education and that this particular effect comes through better educational outcomes and possibly higher incomes.
 However, two caveats limit the causal interpretation of this finding.
 First, while we chose the earliest cohort with available data in order to maximise the size of the corresponding adult sample, the model can also be applied to children identified in waves 4 and 5.
-Estimates for these overlapping sets result in somewhat smaller samples but give smaller and insignificant indications of any benefit to later subjective well-being from educational investments by the household.
-Secondly, as already mentioned, educational expenditures likely represent a proxy measure not only for household financial means, which are controlled for in our estimates, but also for other, non-pecuniary investments by family in their children's upbringing and
+Estimates for these overlapping sets result in somewhat smaller samples but give smaller and insignificant indications of any benefit to later subjective well-being from educational investments by the household.11 Secondly, as already mentioned, educational expenditures likely represent a proxy measure not only for household financial means, which are controlled for in our estimates, but also for other, non-pecuniary investments by family in their children's upbringing and education.12 As a result, our approach may be most useful as an estimate of upper bounds for the direct or specific effect of private education supplements.

-11 This is a numeric scale with the following levels: (1) no schooling; (2) elementary school; (3) lower secondary; (4) upper secondary; (5) 2-years college, vocational, technical; (6) university (4 years or more); (7) graduate school (master's); (8) graduate school (doctoral).
+9This is a numeric scale with the following levels: (1) no schooling (2) elementary school (3) lower secondary (4) upper secondary (5) 2-years college, vocational, technical, (6) university (4 years or more) (7) graduate school (master's) (8) graduate school (doctoral).

-12 Similar results are obtained with matched samples from model to model.
+10Similar results are obtained with matched samples from model to model.

-13 While smaller and insignificant, estimates from waves 4 and 5 cannot rule out the large main effect found in column (3) for private expenditure, which suggests a W 10k/month expenditure may have an outcome on SWL similar to a ~15% increase in adult household income.
+11While smaller and insignificant, estimates from waves 4 and 5 cannot rule out the large main effect found in column (3) for private expenditure, which suggests a W10k/month expenditure may have an outcome on SWL similar to a \sim 15% increase in adult household income.
 Estimates are available from author upon request.